ngnjs/libcrypto/README.md

 ## One Time Passwords (HOTP, TOTP)

 This library can generate HMAC-based OTPs and time-based OTPs.
-TOTPs are compatible with tools like Google Authenticator.
+TOTPs are compatible with tools like Google Authenticator (see note).

 ### HMAC-Based One Time Password (HOTP)